lab11/socitrack/software/calibration/README.md

         sudo setcap cap_net_raw+eip $(eval readlink -f `which node`)

 2. Turn off neighbour discovery, as nodes will automatically start ranging otherwise.
-You can do this using compile-time arguments:
+You can do this using compile-time arguments while flashing onto the nRF (the STM does not require any adaptations):

-    mark flash ID=c0:98:e5:42:00:XX APP_BLE_CALIBRATION=1
+    mark flash BLE_ADDRESS=c0:98:e5:42:00:XX APP_BLE_CALIBRATION=1

 3. Collect the data from each node with EUIs as specified (examples are `c0:98:e5:42:00:07`, `c0:98:e5:42:00:08` and `c0:98:e5:42:00:09`):